Skip to main content

 Import card statement matching rules for draft expenses & unattached receipts

-Card statement matching rules followed when importing your CSV company card statement file.
+Learn about the card statement matching rules followed when company card expenses are imported.

 J